kzxjg/ML-project-/README.md

 # ML-project-
-League of legends trend predictor using Linear Regression
+League of legends trend predictor using Linear Regression.
+League of Legends is a video game and the game has different champions.
+Since there are many champions in the game this means that there are some strong champions, and some weak ones.
+Therefore, the stronger ones will be more popular and weaker ones will be weaker.
+Champions can go from strong to weak depending on the meta.
+This is a predictor of the champion trend using linear regression.